The age-old Pictish-Scottish family name Goodbrand is derived from the Old Norse

 Goodbrand Settlers in United States in the 20th Century

-- George Goodbrand, aged 25, who emigrated to the United States from Leith, Scotland, in 1910
+- George Goodbrand, aged 25, who immigrated to the United States from Leith, Scotland, in 1910